Knowing how to tarp a roof is an excellent skill for every homeowner!

 The second your shingles are damaged or blown off or even just lifted up from the wind, is the second your roof becomes susceptible to leaks and the clock starts ticking for repairs.
 But sometimes, especially in areas with widespread damage, local roofers can’t come right away to fix it.
 Luckily, tarping the damaged area can help temporarily protect your home from any leaks.

 We don’t recommend doing anything unsafe such as getting up on a ladder if there’s more bad weather coming, or if you’re inexperienced.
 However, knowing how to tarp your roof in a pinch can save you from the pain of having massive water leaks through those cracked or missing shingles into your home.
-We’ll share how and when to tarp a roof to prevent further water damage.
+We’ll share how and when to tarp a roof to prevent further water damage until you can get a roofing contractor out for storm damage repairs.

 The first thing you’ll want to do is check for damage.
 If it’s safe to go outside, take a look at your roof and see if any shingles are missing or damaged.
 Some common signs of storm damage aren’t always obvious, but might look like: